Track2k/vm-runtime-calculator/README.md

 ## Usage

-The Lambda function will automatically execute based on the configured trigger (e.g., CloudWatch Events).
+The Lambda function will automatically execute based on the configured trigger.
 It will calculate the runtime of EC2 instances, generate a report, save it to S3, and send an email notification.